Diagnostic Consistency Tests of the Concordance Cosmology

 The growing cosmological tensions increasingly motivate testing the foundations of the $\Lambda$CDM framework itself, beyond simply fitting parameters to the model.
 Such tests are of fundamental importance for assessing the validity of the standard model for describing the Universe on large scales, and include tests of general relativity \cite{Ferreira:2019xrr,GRtest1, GRtest2, GRtest3, Thomas:2025qiz} and tests of the (often assumed flat) Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) metric \cite{FLRWtest1, FLRWtest2, Montanari:2017yma, FLRWtest3, cbl, Larena:2008be, Seikel_2012}.
 The most well-known example of the latter type of test is the Clarkson-Basset-Lu (CBL) test \cite{cbl}

 where $D:=(1+z)d_A$, with $d_A$ the angular diameter distance to the source, and a prime denotes differentiation with respect to the redshift $z$.
-In any FLRW spacetime, the quantity $\mathcal{C} = \mathcal{C}(z)$ must equal zero at all redshifts and in all directions of observation.
+The practical use of this test is conducted by reconstructing the right-hand-side through observations.
+In any FLRW spacetime, the combination and thus $\mathcal{C} = \mathcal{C}(z)$ must equal zero at all redshifts and in all directions of observation.
 Thus, if independent observations of the angular diameter distance $d_A=d_A(z)$ (e.g. from supernovae) and $H=H(z)$ (e.g. from baryon acoustic oscillations, BAO, or cosmic chronometers \cite{Moresco:2022phi}) yield $\mathcal{C}\neq 0$, this indicates that the Universe is not well described by an FLRW model on the scales probed by the observational data.
 However, we do not {\em a priori} know which non-FLRW spacetimes break this condition and which do not.
 We also do not know what $\mathcal{C}$ expresses in general, i.e. for non-FLRW spacetimes.
 This is also true for other often-used FLRW consistency relations (see a list and discussion in \cite{list}).
 Overall, these consistency relations are based on an approach that assumes FLRW geometry in the derivation of the test itself.
 As a result, while such tests can confirm internal consistency within the FLRW framework, they do not provide insight into how the same combinations of observables would behave in a more general spacetime.
 In non-FLRW models, the constructed quantities may deviate from the expected constant, but without a theoretical prediction for their behavior in such settings, the deviation cannot be straightforwardly interpreted.
 This limits the diagnostic power of these tests: it is currently unclear how their failure to yield the FLRW-expected result can be understood in alternative geometries.
 In this work, we overcome this limitation by providing derivatives of $d_A$ in a general spacetime.
 Working with $d_A, d_A'$, $d_A''$ as well as the measurable line-of-sight expansion $H$ and its derivative $H'$ as fundamental quantities, we can explicitly compute the geometrical expression for \eqref{eq:C}.